nkavya00/recipes-and-cuisines-analysis/README.md

   frameborder="0"
 ></iframe>

-From this plot, I can see German and Korean cuisines stand out as requiring significantly more preparation time, averaging around 270-280 minutes, while Filipino and Australian dishes are the quickest to prepare at under 50 minutes.
+From this plot, we can see German and Korean cuisines stand out as requiring significantly more preparation time, averaging around 270-280 minutes, while Filipino and Australian dishes are the quickest to prepare at under 50 minutes.
 This substantial time variation between cuisines (from 50 to 280 minutes) was an important feature for cuisine prediction, because it reflected fundamental differences in cooking techniques and complexity.

-Finally, since I predicted that different cuisines would use different ingredients, I also wanted to make some graphs to see the most common ingredients for different cuisines.
+Finally, since we predicted that different cuisines would use different ingredients, we also wanted to make some graphs to see the most common ingredients for different cuisines.

 <iframe
   src="assets/ingredient_distribution_scatterplot.html"